Possible pathway to fast-switching, ultra-low energy electronics based on 2D materials.

 One of the most exciting ultra-thin semiconductors is molybdenum disulfide (MoS2) which has been the subject of investigation for the past two decades for its electronic properties.
 However, obtaining very large-scale two-dimensional MoS2 without any grain boundaries has been proven to be a real challenge.
 Using any current large-scale deposition technologies, grain-boundary-free MoS2 which is essential for making ICs has yet been reached with acceptable maturity.
 However, now researchers at the School of Chemical Engineering, University of New South Wales (UNSW) have developed a method to eliminate such grain boundaries based on a new deposition approach.

 “By bringing the sources of molybdenum and sulfur near the surface of gallium liquid metal, we were able to realize chemical reactions that form the molybdenum sulfur bonds to establish the desired MoS2.
 The formed two-dimensional material is templated onto an atomically smooth surface of gallium, so it is naturally nucleated and grain boundary free.
-This means that by a second step annealing, we were able to obtain very large area MoS2 with no grain boundary.
+This means that by a second step of annealing, we were able to obtain a very large area of MoS2 with no grain boundary.
 This is a very important step for scaling up this fascinating ultra-smooth semiconductor.”
 Prof Kourosh Kalantar‐Zadeh, the leading author of the work said.

 The researchers at UNSW are now planning to expand their methods to creating other two-dimensional semiconductors and dielectric materials in order to create a number of materials that can be used as different parts of transistors.